chanakya-chants/chanakya-core/README.md

 * expectation name (String)
 * validators list (Array) *Although it's an array for now it will accept only one validator name*
 * expectation rules (Function)

+After the expectation receives a `message` from chat window is pass on the message to the validator `isGreetings` in this case and the result is injected into the 3rd paramter function, `res` in this case.

 ```javascript
 chanakya.expectation('greetings', ['isGreetings'], function (res) {